Auditing,

 the various market areas.

-are the people who will buy products or services.
+determine who are the people who will buy products or services.

 age are they?